Commercial lease lawyers in London experienced in dealing with commercial lease default, forfeiture and relief from forfeiture.

 Potential pitfalls with forfeiture claims

 - Waiver – occurs when the Landlord is aware of the breach and performs an act which continues to recognise the existence of the Landlord and Tenant relationship.
+If the tenant has been in arrears previously and you have accepted rent late without reserving your future rights, as Landlord, legally you may have waived the breach and compromised your right to forfeit based on subsequent arrears.

 Get in touch with our commercial property solicitors in London for help with any issues relating to forfeiture, surrender of a lease or issues relating to relief from forfeiture.